 The threat is here and it is time to act.
 In a blaze of glory, Batman sweeps the streets of Gotham—revitalizing hope in Gotham’s citizenry.

 There is little doubt that Miller, the man who called Occupy Wall Street “nothing but a pack of louts, thieves, and rapists” and author of the unabashedly identitarian 300 and “Islamophobic” Holy Terror, was channeling many of the same concerns back in 1986 that the Alternative Right is facing today.
 While the West is certainly sick, it is a sickness it has brought on itself.
-Unlike European colonialism in the 19th century, the Global South’s colonialism today is strictly the result of self-imposed ethno-masochism of a civilization defeated by centuries of victory (to paraphrase Bane from The Dark Knight Rises) and internal warring.
+Unlike European colonialism in the 19th century, the Global South’s colonialism today is strictly the result of the self-imposed ethno-masochism of a civilization defeated by centuries of victory (to paraphrase Bane from The Dark Knight Rises) and internal warring.

 While DKR is not, by any means, a commentary on modern immigration, it challenges the same wounded spirit of the modern world.
 Like his fellow supermen in tights, Batman quit because he chose to quit.
 There was no one to stop him.
 He gave up by his own volition, but something deep inside him urges that the war goes on.